ECN352 Poverty and Inequality

 A combination of lectures, student presentations and class discussions.
 There are threes assignments, two of the assignments involve self-study to investigate a given topic, and the third assignment is a class presentation, in pairs, on a self-selected topic of relevance to the course.

 The instructors hold office hours and are available through e-mail consultations.
 Detailed feedback is provided on all three assignments, including feedback provided electronically throughout the semester.
 There is a separate training session on Excel for those not familiar with the programme.

 Compulsory 80% attendance of the classes with student presentations.
 Mandatory activities are valid until the next time the course is offered.

-Portfolio: consisting of three separate assignments: 1.
-One individual assignment in the form of a review essay on an assigned topic.
-2. One individual assignment on quantitative poverty analysis.
-3. One class-presentation on a chosen topic (two students collaborate on the presentation).
-If you fail one of them, you fail the course.
+Portfolio assessment, consisting of three separate assignments: (1) an individual assignment in the form of a review essay on an assigned topic; (2) an individual assignment on quantitative poverty analysis; and (3) one in-class presentation on a chosen topic (where two students collaborate on the presentation).
+All three assignments must be passed.
 All assignments will be given letter grades, and the course grade is the average of the three grades on the assignments.

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse).